stefanofa/awesome/TOPICS.md

 *   [rari-build/rari](https://github.com/rari-build/rari) - Runtime Accelerated Rendering Infrastructure (Rari): High-performance React Server Components framework powered by a Rust runtime, delivering 12x faster P99 latency and 10.5x higher throughput than Next.js with zero-config setup and universal NPM support.

-*   [vikejs/vike](https://github.com/vikejs/vike) - The Next.js/Nuxt alternative for advanced applications.
+*   [vikejs/vike](https://github.com/vikejs/vike) - \[Next.js/Nuxt alternative] 🔨 The composable framework — build advanced applications with stability and flexibility.

 *   [adonisjs/core](https://github.com/adonisjs/core) - AdonisJS is a TypeScript-first web framework for building web apps and API servers.
 It comes with support for testing, modern tooling, an ecosystem of official packages, and more.